 ► Student Campus Patrol: Campus Patrol operates seven days a week from 5 p.m. to 2 a.m., for the safety of anyone walking alone on campus.
 By calling 330-972-7263, an escort will come to your location and accompany you to your local destination.
 Campus Patrol members are employed and trained by UAPD.
 They are easily identified by conspicuously marked shirts or jackets.
 Teams assist UAPD in patrolling the campus, including parking lots and reporting suspicious behavior.

-► Sexual assault survivor's rights: UAPD has developed and implemented a "Sexual Assault Survivor's Rights" program, which is designed to protect the rights of survivors of sexual assault and is a road map to empower and inform survivors of sexual assault.
-Copies of these materials are available at UAPD.
+► Sexual assault survivor's rights: Our police department has developed and implemented a "Sexual Assault Survivor's Rights" program, designed to protect the rights of survivors of sexual assault and is a road map to empower and inform survivors of sexual assault.
+How to report a sexual assault.

 ► Prospective and current student crime awareness and prevention programs: UAPD and the Office of the Vice President for Student Affairs present information to prospective students and their parents about university safety programs and general campus safety tips.
 Safety literature and displays are available during orientation and at move-in.

 ► Safety education programs: Through the office of crime prevention, UAPD provides educational programs to students and employees on personal safety, sexual assault/acquaintance rape prevention, drug and alcohol abuse prevention, and other related topics.
 UAPD welcomes the chance to talk with any campus group.
 If you would like to schedule an appointment for an educational program, call ext.
 5914.